 Falkirk Council and NHS Forth Valley work closely together to enable early identification of those who are likely to need additional support in the event of an emergency incident.

 What information do we collect about you? (categories of personal data)

 Our emergency planning team collects name, address, telephone contact number and age of adults with a mobility impairment, requiring home medical support, reliance on powered medical equipment, with cognitive impairment and/or sensory impairment.

 Where do we collect information from?

+The information we hold includes information you have provided to us.
 We collect information from Falkirk Council's Adult Social Work Services and from NHS Forth Valley which is amalgamated into a single database.

 Who might we share your information with? (recipients of personal data)

 In the event of an incident, we will share information with:

 - Category 1 and 2 organisations under the Civil Contingencies Act 2004 - Category 1 (Local authorities, Police Scotland, Scottish Fire and Rescue Service, Scottish Ambulance Service, NHS Boards, HM Coastguard, Scottish Environmental and Protection Agency)